-The identification, nurturing and development of talent are primary focuses of any sport's governing body and the Irish Football Association is no exception.
+The identification, nurturing and development of talent are primary focuses of any sport's governing body and that's most definitely the case with the Irish Football Association.

-But increasingly it has become important to take responsibility for the care and welfare of our young and aspiring boys and girls.
-Football, like all sport, should be a fun and exciting experience if we are to retain the interests of our young people.
+But increasingly it has become important to take responsibility for the care and welfare of our young footballers, both male and female.

+Football, like all sport, should be a fun and exciting experience if we are to retain the interest of our young people.

 It has a social function for children and young people, and the quality of the experience will determine whether sport becomes an integral part of their lifestyle.

-We also have a duty of care to ensure that parents and guardians are satisfied that the quality of coaching is of the highest order.
-In addition, we appreciate that children and young people within our programmes must always be treated with respect and be professionally managed.
+We also have a duty of care to ensure that parents and guardians are satisfied that the quality of coaching is of the highest calibre.

+In addition we appreciate that children and young people within our programmes must always be treated with respect and be professionally managed.

 It is a huge responsibility nowadays to provide a safe and secure environment for our young football players, and it is a responsibility that we cannot neglect.